-- Our systems enable us to monitor telephone, e-mail, voicemail, internet and other communications.
-For business reasons, and in order to carry out legal obligations in our role as an employer, your use of our systems including the telephone and computer systems (including any personal use) may be continually monitored by automated software or otherwise. - 5.2 We reserve the right to retrieve the contents of e-mail messages or check internet usage (including pages visited and searches made) as reasonably necessary in the interests of the business, including for the following purposes (this list is not exhaustive): - (a) to monitor whether the use of the e-mail system or the internet is legitimate and in accordance with this policy; - (b) to find lost messages or to retrieve messages lost due to computer failure; - (c) to assist in the investigation of alleged wrongdoing; or - (d) to comply with any legal obligation.
+- 6.1 Our systems enable us to monitor telephone, e-mail, voicemail, internet and other communications.
+For business reasons, and in order to carry out legal obligations in our role as an employer, your use of our systems including the telephone and computer systems (including any personal use) may be continually monitored by automated software or otherwise. - 6.2 We reserve the right to retrieve the contents of e-mail messages or check internet usage (including pages visited and searches made) as reasonably necessary in the interests of the business, including for the following purposes (this list is not exhaustive): - 6.2.1 to monitor whether the use of the e-mail system or the internet is legitimate and in accordance with this policy; - 6.2.2 to find lost messages or to retrieve messages lost due to computer failure; - 6.2.3 to assist in the investigation of alleged wrongdoing; or - 6.2.4 to comply with any legal obligation.

-6. Prohibited use of our systems
+7 Prohibited use of our systems

-6.1 Misuse or excessive personal use of our telephone or e-mail system or inappropriate internet use will be dealt with under our Disciplinary Procedure.
+7.1 Misuse or excessive personal use of our telephone or e-mail system or inappropriate internet use will be dealt with under our Disciplinary Procedure.
 Misuse of the internet can in some cases be a criminal offence.

-- 6.2 Creating, viewing, accessing, transmitting or downloading any of the following material will usually amount to gross misconduct (this list is not exhaustive): - (a) pornographic material (that is, writing, pictures, films and video clips of a sexually explicit or arousing nature); - (b) offensive, obscene, or criminal material or material which is liable to cause embarrassment to us or to our clients; - (c) a false and defamatory statement about any person or organisation; - (d) material which is discriminatory, offensive, derogatory or may cause embarrassment to others (including material which breaches our Equal Opportunities Policy or our Anti-harassment and Bullying Policy); - (e) confidential information about us or any of our staff or clients (except as authorised in the proper performance of your duties); - (f) unauthorised software; - (g) any other statement which is likely to create any criminal or civil liability (for you or us); or - (h) music or video files or other material in breach of copyright.
+- 7.2 Creating, viewing, accessing, transmitting or downloading any of the following material will usually amount to gross misconduct (this list is not exhaustive): - 7.2.1 pornographic material (that is, writing, pictures, films and video clips of a sexually explicit or arousing nature); - 7.2.2 offensive, obscene, or criminal material or material which is liable to cause embarrassment to us or to our clients; - 7.2.3 a false and defamatory statement about any person or organisation; - 7.2.4 material which is discriminatory, offensive, derogatory or may cause embarrassment to others (including material which breaches our Equal Opportunities Policy or our Anti-harassment and Bullying Policy); - 7.2.5 confidential information about us or any of our staff or clients (except as authorised in the proper performance of your duties); - 7.2.6 unauthorised software; - 7.2.7 any other statement which is likely to create any criminal or civil liability (for you or us); or - 7.2.8 music or video files or other material in breach of copyright.

-7. Mobile Device Management
+8 Mobile Device Management